young-tea/young-tea/README.md

-- 👋 Hi, I’m @young-tea
+Hi, I'm YoungTea!

+Here is my <a href="young-teas-portfolio.tk">web-site</a>

-- 👀 I’m interested in coding(most web)
+Im interested in web-development.

-- 🌱 I’m currently learning web
-- 💞️ I’m looking to collaborate on web codinng projects
-- 📫 How to reach me zasrem@gmail.com
+If you want to reach me:

+Discord: YoungTea#3343
+Gmail: zasrem@gmail.com

 <!---
 young-tea/young-tea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.